 TVs with a 21:9 aspect ratio are rare.
-A 21:9 TV is only worth it if you watch almost exclusively movies (more than 80% of the time).
-If you watch a normal 16:9 content (like a HDTV channel) on it, you will see black bars on the sides.
+A 21:9 TV is only worth it if you almost exclusively watch movies (more than 80% of the time).
+If you watch normal 16:9 content (like a HDTV channel) on it, you will see black bars on the sides.
 This reduces the viewing area for 16:9 content considerably.
-A 58" 21:9 television correspond to the same viewing area of a 47" for 16:9 content, as you can see in the illustration.
+A 58" 21:9 television corresponds to the same viewing area as a 47" TV for 16:9 content, as you can see in the illustration.

-The most common aspect ratio of TVs and monitors is currently 16:9, which also correspond to the aspect ratio of TV shows.
+The most common aspect ratio for TVs and monitors is currently 16:9, which also corresponds to the aspect ratio of TV shows.
 However, movies usually have an aspect ratio of 21:9, which will result in black bars above and below the picture if you watch it on your 16:9 screen.

 Best LED TVs by Size of 2014Best 32 inch LED TVs